-An employee whose vacation entitlement is FIFTEEN (15) working days or more, may carry FIVE (5) of those days over into the succeeding vacation year.
-A request to carry over FIVE (5) days should be submitted to the Supervisor before December 1st.
-An employee whose vacation entitlement is TWENTY (20) working days or more, may carry over TEN (10) of those days into the succeeding year.
-A request to carry over TEN (10) days should be submitted to the supervisor before December 1st.
+An employee whose vacation entitlement is fifteen (15) working days or more, may carry up to five (5) of those days over into the succeeding vacation year.
+A request to carry over up to five (5) days should be submitted to the Supervisor before September 1.
+An employee whose vacation entitlement is twenty (20) working days or more, may carry over up to ten (10) of those days into the succeeding year.
+A request to carry over up to ten (10) days should be submitted to the submitted to the supervisor before September 1.